-If Your Teenager Has Recently Experienced Vision Loss
+If Your Teenager Has Recently Experienced Blindness or Low Vision

-Every day of parenting has its highs and lows, and that’s no different when your child has a visual impairment.
-However, if your child has recently been diagnosed as visually impaired, you, your child, and your other family members may find yourselves struggling with a multitude of new, conflicting feelings—among them anger, sadness, grief, frustration, embarrassment, confusion, and fear.
+Every day of parenting has its highs and lows, and that’s no different when your child has a blindness or low vision.
+However, if your child has recently been diagnosed as blind or low vision, you, your child, and your other family members may find yourselves struggling with a multitude of new, conflicting feelings—among them anger, sadness, grief, frustration, embarrassment, confusion, and fear.

-Your feelings and concerns about your child’s visual impairment are unique to you, but most parents of children who are visually impaired experience many feelings in common.
+- Your feelings and concerns about your child’s eye condition are unique to you, but most parents of children who are blind or low vision experience many feelings in common.
 Your child will wrestle with her own feelings about vision loss and others in your family will be having feelings and concerns as well.
-Work to keep communicating with each other; you may find some relief and comfort in talking about your child’s visual impairment and the uncertainty you may be feeling about the future.
+Work to keep communicating with each other; you may find some relief and comfort in talking about your child’s blindness or low vision and the uncertainty you may be feeling about the future.

 - Recognize that grieving for your child’s lost vision is normal.
 Feelings of anger, depression, and denial are part of the grieving process.
 Daily events may sometimes unexpectedly spiral you back into grief.
-For example, you may grieve on the day your child would have earned her driver’s license or the night of her prom when she can’t see how pretty she looks.
-Try, if possible, to take an action that counters these negative feelings: Tell your daughter how beautiful you think she looks—be as specific as possible (let her know that the blue of her dress matches her eyes, for instance); give your son an alternative “rite of passage” event to celebrate in lieu of obtaining a driver’s license (something like a bus, train, or plane trip to see a favorite relative or friend from camp).
+For example, you may grieve on the day your child would have earned their driver’s license or the night of their prom when they can’t see how nice they look.
+Try, if possible, to take an action that counters these negative feelings: Tell your wonderful how you think they look—be as specific as possible

-You may find it helpful to talk to parents of other teenagers who are visually impaired.
-Consider posting a message on the FamilyConnect message boards.
-Through the National Association for Parents of Children with Visual Impairments (NAPVI) and other parents’ organizations, you can meet other families.
+- You may find it helpful to talk to parents of other teenagers who are blind or low vision.
 Your child’s teacher of students with visual impairments (TVI) or orientation and mobility (O&M) instructor can also help you find other families to talk with about your feelings.